MIMO | Unleash the possibilities of multiple RF channels | https://tmytek.com

 Key Features and Benefits

-MIMO is a key technology to utilize the spectrum efficiency for achieving high throughput, wide-coverage, as well as improving user experiences.
-The MIMO system equipped much more RF chains and multiple antenna arrays to increase network capacity for large-scale deployment and serve multi-user with beamforming technology.
-Thanks to TMYTEK mmWave MIMO solution that can quickly transform theories into prototypes.
-With the flexibility to re-architect the beamformer testbed to form a multiset of array antenna frontend, the solution is capable of large-scale MIMO antenna matrix testbed, and provides an algorithm development platform for beamforming management.
-The SPI control feature implements the ultra-low-latency beam switching that meets the 3GPP requirement.
+MIMO is a key technology to utilize spectrum efficiency for achieving high throughput, wide-coverage, as well as improving user experiences.
+The MIMO system equips much more RF chains and multiple antenna arrays to increase network capacity for large-scale deployment and serve multi-users with beamforming technology.
+Thanks to TMYTEK's mmWave MIMO solution, developers can quickly transform theories into prototypes.
+With the flexibility to re-architect the beamformer testbed, the solution seamlessly scales up to an advanced 4×4 MIMO architecture (such as our 28 GHz FR2 testbed), providing an algorithm development platform for beamforming management.

 Extendable MIMO beamforming frontend system